finn-rudolph/red-black-tree/README.md

 **`RbTree *rb_create(size_t key_size, rb_compare_fn compare)`**

 Creates a new Red-Black Tree object and returns an `RbTree *` needed for further operations on the tree.
-The size of the keys to be stored as well as a comparison function (same form as for `qsort`) must be provided.
-Note that `RbTree` is not abstract (as well as `RbNode`), this allows declaring some functions as `inline`.
+The size of the keys to be stored as well as a comparison function must be provided.
+When the comparison function receives pointers to two keys `a` and `b`, the return value must be negative, if `a` is less than `b`, zero, if `a` equals `b`, and positive, if `a` is greater than `b` (same form as for `qsort`).
+Note that `RbTree` is not abstract (as well as `RbNode`), this allows declaring some functions as inline.
 However, the objects shall never be modified directly.

 **`void rb_destroy(RbTree *const t)`**